apertureless/vue-chartjs/README.md

 ### Webpack 2
 If you're using Webpack 2 it will automatically use the `jsnext:main` / `module` entry point.
 Which is `es/index.js` It is a __transpiled__ es version of the source.
 And is not __bundled__ to a module.
-This way you three shaking will work.
+This way you tree shaking will work.
 Like in the bundled version, `Chart.js` is a `peerDependencies` and need to be installed.

 ## How to use